 .
 Furthermore, even if patients have received evidence-based advice before, experience suggests that patients seem to better trust advice if they hear it from different sources.
 The flowchart (see Figure) provides a useful overview for community pharmacy teams to help patients with joint pain according to their needs.

-Supporting patients with joint pain in community pharmacy
+Figure: Supporting patients with joint pain in community pharmacy

 Source: Source: The Pharmaceutical Journal